 - flags or lights displayed in accordance with applicable regulations promulgated by the Public Utilities Commission. - 24.
 The width of one tire on the powered industrial truck shall be the minimum distance maintained from the edge of the truck while it is on a any elevated dock, platform, freight car or truck. - 25.
 Railroad tracks shall be crossed diagonally, wherever possible.
 Parking closer than 8 1⁄2 feet from the centerline of railroad tracks is prohibited. - 26.
 Trucks shall not be loaded in excess of their rated capacity. - 27.
 A loaded vehicle shall not be moved until the load is safe and secure. - 28.
 Extreme care shall be taken when tilting loads.
-Tilting forward with the load engaging means elevated shall be prohibited except when picking up a load.
-Elevated loads shall not be tilted forward except when the load is being deposited onto a storage rack or equivalent.
-When stacking or tiering, backward tile shall be limited to that necessary to stabilize the load. - 29.
+Elevated loads shall not be tilted forward except when the load is being placed onto a storage rack or equivalent.
+When stacking or tiering, backward tilt shall be limited to what is necessary to stabilize the load. - 29.
 The load engaging device shall be placed in such a manner that the load will be securely held or supported. - 30.
 Special precautions shall be taken in the securing and handling of loads by trucks equipped with attachments, and during the operation of these trucks after the loads have been removed. - 31.
 When powered industrial trucks are used to open and close doors, the following provisions shall be complied with: - a.
 A device specifically designed for opening or closing doors shall be attached to the truck. - b.
 The force applied by the device to the door shall be applied parallel to the direction of travel of the door. - c.
 The entire door opening operation shall be in full view of the operator. - d.
 The truck operator and other employees shall be clear of the area where the door might fall while being operated. - 32.
 If loads are lifted by two or more trucks working in unison, the total weight of the load shall not exceed the combined rated lifting capacity of all trucks involved. - 33.
 The operator must verify trailer chocks, supports, and dock plates prior to loading/unloading.